kolach/tmux-kube/README.md

 ### Supported Options

-This is done by introducing 8 new format strings that can be added to `status-right` option:
+This is done by introducing following format strings that can be added to `status-right` or `status-left` options:

  - `#{kube_icon}` - will display a k8s icon
  - `#{kube_config}` - path to kube config (default is $HOME/.kube/config)